-Students will have the opportunity to study EPQ or CORE Maths at 2 lessons per week unless they are studying to pass their GCSE English or Maths, or are undertaking an alternative enrichment qualification.
+Students will have the opportunity to study Enrichment courses 2 lessons per week unless they are studying to pass their GCSE English or Maths, or are undertaking an alternative enrichment qualification.

 Vocational Pathway

 These options lead to University, Level 4 study and apprenticeships.